School of Applied Social and Policy Sc.

 Overview

-Dr Philip McDermott is a senior lecturer in sociology with teaching interests in the areas of Irish society, cultural and media studies, and social research methods.
+Philip McDermott is Professor of Sociology with teaching interests in the areas of Irish society, cultural and media studies, and social research methods.
 He acquired Senior Fellowship of the Higher Education Academy (SFHEA) in 2018.
 He was also awarded Ulster University’s Distinguished Research Fellowship for the Faculty of Arts, Humanities and Social Sciences in 2022.

 Philip teaches on the undergraduate programme in Sociology on the Belfast Campus and on the ‘Patients, Populations and Society’ Strand of the Graduate Entry Medical School.